watson-developer-cloud/car-dashboard/README.md

 3 Navigate to the `car-dashboard` folder

-4 Connect to Bluemix in the command-line tool:
+4 Connect to IBM Cloud in the command-line tool:

  For US Region